JosephTLyons/Track-Notes-1/README.md

 * I've only been able to test in GarageBand, Reaper, and Mixbus.
 I've documented the known issues below in those DAWs.
 Outside of those DAWs, I can't guarantee Track Notes will work properly.
 If you encounter an issue, please message email me.
 I'll try to obtain the DAW and figure the bugs out.

 ## Changelog:
+### June XX, 2017 - v1.0.1
+* Added support to allow the first three labels to be renameable

 ### June 11th, 2017 - v1.0.1
 * Fixed formatting issue with timestamps that included times above 60 minutes.
 * Images now load in the center of the screen, instead of the upper left-hand corner.